-One of the wedding-related exhibits shows the zeffa (bridal procession) in which the people of a village carry a bride in a litter to the wedding party.
+One of the wedding-related exhibits shows the zeffa (bridal procession) in which the people of a village carry a bride in a howda to the wedding party.

 The photo below shows the men leading the zeffa, playing musical instruments and doing balancing tricks.
-Behind them is a camel carrying a large decorated wooden box with the bride sitting inside.
+Behind them is a camel carrying a large decorated wooden box known as a howda with the bride sitting inside.

-This photo shows a closeup of the camel bearing the front part of the bride’s litter.
+This photo shows a closeup of the camel bearing the front part of the bride’s howda.

-The next photo shows the bride inside her litter.
-This angle of the photo doesn’t show it, but inside the litter there is a little boy with her.
-His role would be to leave the litter and fetch anything she needs.
+The next photo shows the bride inside her howda.
+This angle of the photo doesn’t show it, but a little boy is inside it with her.
+His role would be to leave the howda and fetch anything she needs.

 I have visited the Agricultural Museum several times, and it’s always fun to see it again.
 In addition to the scenes of rural life, the main building also houses many other exhibits, including farm animals, insects, and more.
 A separate building is dedicated to exhibits of Syria, referencing a period from 1958 to 1961 when Egypt and Syria banded together to create the United Arab Republic.